Hill Stations Near Delhi: 8 Escapes Ranked by Real Temperature (2026)

 |---|---|---|---|

 Budget includes midrange accommodation (2 nights), meals, and local sightseeing transport.
 Excludes fuel from Delhi and tolls.
-A midweek stay cuts these figures by 25–35% at every destination except Chakrata, where prices are already low year-round.
+A midweek stay cuts these figures by 25 to 35% at every destination except Chakrata, where prices are already low year-round.

 Who Should Go Where